mjordan/islandora_workbench_docs/docs/paged_and_compound.md

-Islandora Workbench provides two ways to create paged and compound content:
+Islandora Workbench provides three ways to create paged and compound content:

 * using a specific subdirectory structure to define the relationship between the parent item and its children
 * using page-level metadata in the CSV to establish that relationship
+* using a secondary task.

 ### Using subdirectories